snazzy-d/sdc/README.markdown

 By 'handle', I mean can compile a working executable, and featured features act as expected.

-    module test;  // The name given here is currently ignored.
+    module test;  // The name given here is currently ignored. extern (C):   // Only C mangling (or lack thereof) and call conventions are currently supported.

     version = foo;